 KEEP READING BELOW FOR MORE GREAT TIPS ON RETURNING TO RUNNING

 How do I know when I'm ready to start running again?

-This is a decision that should be made (often with the help of a PT or MD) based upon symptom irritability, healing time frames, post-operative protocols (if applicable), and your ability to take a brisk 15 min walk pain-free.
+This decision should be made (often with the help of a PT or MD) based on symptom irritability, healing time frames, post-operative protocols (if applicable), and your ability to take a brisk 15 min walk pain-free.

-Another great way to assess readiness to start the running progression is performance a single legged hop pain-free and performance of the Wall Drill without pain and with proper form.
+Another great way to assess readiness to start the running progression is performance of a single-legged hop pain-free and performance of the Wall Drill without pain and with proper form.